DukeWELL's team of health experts has one aim: helping you achieve your health goals.

 I am a Greensboro native and a graduate of UNC Greensboro, where I received my BS in Nutrition and Health Coach certification.
-I am pursuing a Master’s of Public Health Nutrition at Appalachian State University.
+I have recently completed a Master’s Degree in Public Health Nutrition at Appalachian State University.
 Prior to joining DukeWELL, I spent six years with NC State University, providing nutrition education programs and leading health initiatives to youth and adults across the Triad.
 I enjoy building relationships with patients and helping them break down complex needs into small, tangible steps towards their healthcare goals!
 In my free time, I enjoy cooking, hiking, playing competitive kickball, and paddle boarding on the lake.

 I am a graduate of North Carolina Central University with a BS in Psychology.
 I have many years of experience in healthcare, and I enjoy engaging with patients.
 I am very excited to be working with DukeWELL, being able to make a difference in patient outcomes.
 I also enjoy crafting and going to the movies with my family!